eurostat/classification-lineage-visualiser/README.md

 * **queryBuilder.js**: Contains functions to build SPARQL queries for data retrieval.
 * **dataForGraphs.js**: Contains the main data retrieval logic and functions to produce data for graphs.

+### Future Enhancements
+* **Improved data** - we are simulating some data because of the lack of real data.
+We will replace this with real data in the future.
+Simulation takes place in **sessionStorage.js** file, and shouldn't have any impact even if we replace it with real data.

+### Browser Compatibility
+Tested with Microsoft Edge

+### Contributors
+GRAMAGLIA Luca, HIRMO Reigo